y8w3ly/y8w3ly.github.io/_posts/TFCCTF Writeups/2025-08-31-why-the-bear-has-no-tail.md

 ## The Attack

-### recovering known bits
+### Recovering known bits
 + script talks w server oracle
 + it gets 26 bits over n over
 + we store like 2000 samples of those

-### aligning With 32bit
+### Aligning With 32bit
 + once 26 bits are known, there are still 6 unknown bits left.
 + to ensure the guess is the correct full length (32bits), the script sends: `known_26_bits + 6 * '?'`
 + this acts as a checkpoint: the server validates the prefix (26 correct bits), while the last 6 are placeholders.

-### resetting for brute force
+### Resetting for brute force
 + then we submit:`32*'?'`
-+ you should ask why? → (honestly it came by chance)starting clean w all wildcards makes oracle happy
++ you should ask why? → (honestly it came by chance) because for each `random.choices` 2 32 bit uint random values are generated.
-+ looks like we “lost” 26 bits but nah they already confirmed earlier
++ These 2 are used to generate the float which is used by `random.choices`.
-+ this reset avoids mismatch n lets us brute force clean
++ We only recovered the first 26 bits of the total 64 generated internally.

-### recovering remaining bits n getting state
+### Recovering remaining bits n getting state
 + now we brute those 6 unknown bits step by step
 + once they’re done we get full 32bits out of each sample
 + after enough of those → boom mt state rebuilt

-### Ggetting key then flaglag
+### Getting key then flag
 + with `.get_random()` we regen state
 + then just call `rnd.choices(list(range(256)),k=95)` to rebuild key
 + xor enc bytes with key → flag pops out